Aequivinius/python-ontogene/README.md

 STREAM OF CONSCIOUSNESS
 =======================

+alrighty, back to it. somehow, it doesn't get the article object in the main.py so the issue must lie in pubmed import to not return something? that was easier than expected. oki, we want tokenisation in the article class.

 Okay, now there was a long time of not doing shit, and I need to figure it out now.